The Bob Hall Legacy Fund

 The Race That Changed Everything.

-At the Boston Marathon in 1975, Bob Hall pushed himself through the streets of Boston in a wheelchair he personally adapted.
+At the 1975 Boston Marathon, Bob Hall pushed himself through the streets of Boston in a wheelchair he personally adapted.

 No category existed for him.
 No rules.